lorrintjohnson/Projects/Projects/Programming Projects/Data Cleansing, Integration, and Automated Reporting/README.md

-# Data Cleansing, Integration, and Automated Reporting Project
+# Data Cleansing, Integration, and Automated Reporting

 ## Overview
 In this project, I performed data cleansing, integration, and automated reporting using multiple datasets related to energy consumption, weather data, and customer service responses.
 The goal was to create a comprehensive data analysis pipeline that provides valuable insights through automated reports.